-Only ports 11 through 14 on models 6740, 6741 and 6742, and ports 9, 10 and 11 on model 6730 may be used with this feature.
+Only ports 11 through 14 on models 6750 and 6750-P may use this feature.

-Ring Protection works with Pathport VIA switches only.
-Switches from other manufacturers can co-exist on the network, but should not be placed in-line with the ring.
+Ring Protection works with VIA switches only.
+Switches from other manufacturers can coexist on the network but should not be placed in-line with the ring.